The average manager spends almost five hours a week on rota planning and rota-related admin — that's more than two whole working days every month.

 Changing the way you make, manage and communicate the rota may depend on your business size and sector, but making it more accessible for your employees is probably simpler than you think.
 You could:

 - Share the rota via social media or WhatsApp.
 If all your staff are happy to be in one, a group can be an easy way to distribute rotas and send alerts when changes have been made.
 These groups only work if everyone uses the app, and you'll probably want to keep off-topic chat to a minimum.

 - Send out group emails whenever the rota's been updated.
 Whenever a new version of the rota is released, you could email it to all staff.
 If you don't create your rota digitally, take a photo of it and attach the pic to the email.

 - Store your rota on Google Drive or similar.
 Give your employees access to the file or folder, so they can view the rota at any time on any device.

 - Use rota planning software like RotaCloud.
 With rota planning software, you and your staff can feel confident that everyone's accessing the most recent version of the rota.
 Notifications of shift changes are also sent out automatically, so staff never miss a shift.

 With today's technology, it's easy to give your employees access to the rota 24/7.
 And there are different solutions that work for businesses of all sizes with every level of digital confidence.

-Rota planning software can handle all this for you, with employees able to check their shifts from their smartphones whenever suits them.
+Rota planning software like RotaCloud can handle all this for you, and employees can check their shifts from their phones whenever it suits them.